joshhchun/Pym/README.md

 ## Tech Stack:

-_MERN + Typescript (MongoDB, Express.JS, React.JS, Node.JS), Docker, Nginx, & Caddy_
+_Golang, Typescript, React, Docker, Nginx, & Caddy_

 # What is it?